opensource-assist/fuschia-reference-docs/sdk/fidl/fuchsia.hardware.pty/index.md

 ### GetFlags {:#GetFlags}

- Acquires the Directory::Open rights and flags used to access this file.
+ Acquires the `Directory.Open` rights and flags used to access this file.

  This method does not require any rights.